 Equifax is a provider of consumer credit reports across the United States.
-It isn’t uncommon to find a mistake on the credit report they provide.
+It isn’t uncommon to find a mistake on the credit report generated by them.
 For example, it might incorrectly declare you deceased, report your account payments as late, or show incorrect balances and credit limits.

-Credit reporting agencies are regulated by the Fair Credit Reporting Act (FCRA) which provides guidelines for recourse if these regulations are violated.
+Credit reporting agencies are regulated by the Fair Credit Reporting Act (FCRA), which established guidelines for recourse in the event any regulations are violated.

 Let's consider the top reasons for taking legal action, how this can be initiated, and ultimately what one can expect taking on Equifax in a legal case.

 There are four ways to sue Equifax for their mistakes.
 Each has certain requirements and limitations.

 1) Individual Lawsuit: This is a standard civil lawsuit.
 Due to the complexity of these cases, you’ll need to work with a lawyer.

 2) Class Action: Takes place when a company harms many people in a way that is collectively serious, like the data breach that occurred in 2017.
 Receiving a benefit will prevent you from having a lawsuit in your personal capacity.

 3) Small Claims Court: This court has “limited jurisdiction”.
 It can only hear civil cases initiated by an individual for claims up to $10,000.
 Suing Equifax in small claims court limits your potential for damages.

 4) Regulatory Action: The Federal Trade Commission may be contacted.
 Any grievances reported to them for further undertakings will be investigated and actioned.
 This generally rules out any damages to be claimed, but does ensure legal consequence.